TREASURE VALLEY'S AMERICAN OSTRICH FARMS PROMOTES FOOD SUSTAINABILITY, CONSUMER HEALTH

 The company currently sells most of its products via their website, but McCoy will soon introduce the products to local restaurants.
 Since launching the business, McCoy has been determined to become an expert on the world’s largest bird.

-“We spent several years learning as much as possible about ostriches – in particular, how to raise them at scale without compromising on humaneness or quality in any way – and we are starting to reap the rewards of patiently investing heavily to ensure our business model and ostrich husbandry skills were sufficiently excellent before we began to scale.”
+“We spent several years learning as much as possible about ostriches – in particular, how to raise them at scale without compromising on quality in any way – and we are starting to reap the rewards of patiently investing heavily to ensure our business model and ostrich husbandry skills were sufficiently excellent before we began to scale.”

 McCoy predicts that 2019 will be the company’s “breakout year,” with revenue growth projected “in excess of 100 percent for the foreseeable future.”